frederic-perez/AmE-dictionary/data/idioms.md

 __give (someone) an out__ To provide someone with an excuse or a means of escaping (from something).
 __give (someone) the business__
 __give (someone) the stink eye__ To make a facial expression of unreserved disgust, contempt, disapproval, distrust, or general ill will toward someone. _Some guy across the bar has been giving me the stink eye since we came in.
 It must be something to do with my outfit._
+__give (someone) the word__ :dart: To give an order, make a request, or expressly state a desire for someone to do something or undertake some task. _We’re ready to begin writing the report whenever you are, so just give us the word, and we’ll get going._
 __give (something) a face-lift__ :two: To refurbish or improve the appearance of something. _Wow, you really gave this room a face-lift—it looks fantastic!_
 __give (something) the thumbs up__
 __give a rat’s ass__ _I don’t give a rat’s ass._